 Batteries Included in Azure SQL

-Post-relational resources for modern applications
+Post-relational capabilities for modern applications

-Full storage control and abstraction with Columnstore and Rowstore
+Complete storage control and abstraction with Columnstore and Rowstore

-Time travel with "As-Of" Queries
+Time Travel with "As-Of" Queries